 By Mass Communication Specialist 3rd Class T. Logan Keown

-This is the seventh time a U.S. Navy ship has conducted operations in the Black Sea in 2019.
-The ship entered the Black Sea on Oct.
-12 to strengthen interoperability with NATO allies and partners and demonstrate the collective resolve to Black Sea security.
+This is the seventh time a U.S. Navy vessel has conducted operations in the Black Sea in 2019.
+The ship entered the Black Sea earlier this year on Aug.
+8 to strengthen interoperability with NATO allies and partners and demonstrate the collective resolve to Black Sea security.